Category Archives: translation

 Years ago I tried to free myself from him by moving on from the mythologies of the slums to games with time and infinity, but those games are now Borges’ and I will have to conceive of other things. (my translation)

 Everything winds up being lost to me is again Hurley inserting himself into the translation.
 The original, todo lo pierdo, is a simple phrase that should have been translated equally simply as something akin to I lose everything.
-Anything else is not the original.

 More unnecessary extrapolation: into the hands of the other man for del otro.
 Del otro directly translated is the other’s.
 Anything much longer than that is superfluous.
 (Not to mention my other bugbear: Hurley’s continual reference to man even though Borges is not referring to another embodied person.)